codywb/slack-pyblock-builder/README.md

 ```python
 pip install pyblock-builder
 ```
+**Note:** Depending on your individual environment settings, macOS/Linux users may need to use `pip3` instead of `pip`.
 ## :two: Usage

 **PyBlock Builder** is made up of the following components:

-`surfaces` - A collection of classes representing app surfaces on the Slack platform.
+`surfaces` - A collection of classes representing app surfaces on the Slack platform, such as `Message` and `AppHome`.

 `blocks` - A collection of classes representing blocks—visual components that can be arranged to create app layouts—from Slack's Block Kit UI framework.
-These can be added to your app's `surfaces` such as `AppHome` and `Modal`.
+These can be added to your app's `surfaces` and include `Section` and `Input`.

 `elements` - A collection of classes representing block elements—the UI elements such as `Button` and `SelectMenu` used to capture user interaction.
 These can be added to your app's `blocks`.